DC801/BM-Badge/SD_Card/MAGE/README.md

 ### Entity JSON Files

-For [character entities](#character-entity-entity_type), all tiles within an entity tileset must have the "Type" property set to its `entity_type` name.
-You can find the "Type" property in the Properties view (i.e. panel/pane/frame), which you can make visible (if currently invisible) via "View > View and Toolbars > Properties."
+For [character entities](#character-entity-entity_type), all tiles within an entity tileset must have the "Class" (previously this was called "Type") property set to its `entity_type` name.
+You can find the "Class" property in the Properties view (i.e. panel/pane/frame), which you can make visible (if currently invisible) via "View > View and Toolbars > Properties."

 > You can skip this part if you don't need the entity to be a character entity — if you want to leave it as an animation entity, such as a flickering candle or waving grass, it doesn't need to have an `entity_type` name at all.
 See the [Three Entity Types](#three-entity-types) section for more information.